Sustainable Development Goal 17: Partnerships for the goals

 What Canada is doing to foster partnerships for the goals abroad

-Canada is committed to achieving the trade goals outlined in SDG 17.
-Since 2018, Canada has been leading discussions in the Ottawa Group on World Trade Organization reform on ways to ensure the multilateral trading system remains relevant for 21st century trade, including supporting the SDGs and global economic recovery.
+Canada has been leading discussions in the Ottawa Group on World Trade Organization reform on ways to ensure the multilateral trading system remains relevant for 21st century trade, including supporting the SDGs and global economic recovery.

-Canada has also led on the Global Trade and Gender Arrangement (GTAGA) under the Inclusive Trade Action Group (ITAG) that advances women’s economic empowerment in international trade.
+Canada is also an active member of the WTO Informal Group on Trade and Gender and the Informal Working Group on Micro, Small and Medium-Sized Enterprises (MSMEs), and has ed on the Global Trade and Gender Arrangement (GTAGA) under the Inclusive Trade Action Group (ITAG) that advances women's economic empowerment in international trade.

 Canada plays a leading role internationally for the measurement of the SDGs.
 Canada is a founding member and now Co-chair of the Inter-Agency and Expert Group on SDG Indicators.
 Canada was instrumental in the: